Transposing instrument: Mechanical and physical considerations

-Most woodwind instruments have one major scale whose execution involves lifting the fingers more or less sequentially from bottom to top.
-This scale is usually the one notated as a C scale (from C to C, with no sharps or flats) for that instrument.
-The note written as C sounds as the note of the instrument's transposition: on an E♭ alto saxophone, that note sounds as a concert E♭, while on an A clarinet, that note sounds as a concert A. The bassoon is an exception—it is not a transposing instrument despite its "home" scale being F.
+Many woodwind instruments have one major scale whose execution involves lifting the fingers more or less sequentially from bottom to top.
+On flute and saxophone, and in the second register of the clarinet, this scale is notated as a C scale.
+This is not the case for oboe (where this scale is D) or bassoon (where it is F).
+The note written as C sounds as the note of the instrument's transposition: on an E♭ alto saxophone, that note sounds as a concert E♭, while on an A clarinet, that note sounds as a concert A.

 Brass instruments, when played with no valves engaged (or, for trombones, with the slide all the way in), play a series of notes that form the overtone series based on some fundamental pitch, e.g., the B♭ trumpet, when played with no valves engaged, can play the overtones based on B♭.
 Usually, that pitch is the note that indicates the transposition of the instrument.
 Trombones are an exception: while tenor and bass trombones are pitched in B♭, and the alto trombone is in E♭, they read at concert pitch.
 This convention is not followed in British Brass Band music, where tenor trombone is treated as a transposing instrument in B♭.
 French horn is treated as a transposing instrument in F even though many horns have two (or even three) different sets of tubing in different keys (the common double horn has tubing in F and B♭).

 In general, for these instruments there is some reason to consider a certain pitch the "home" note of an instrument, and that pitch is usually written as C for that instrument.
 The concert pitch of that note is what determines how we refer to the transposition of that instrument.

 Conductor's score

-In conductors' scores and other full scores, music for transposing instruments is generally written in transposed form, just as in the players' parts.
-Some composers from the beginning of the 20th century onward have written orchestral scores entirely in concert pitch, e.g. the score of Sergei Prokofiev's Piano Concerto No. 1 in D♭.
+In full scores, music for transposing instruments is generally written in transposed form, just as in the players' parts.
+Since the beginning of the 20th century, some composers have written orchestral scores entirely in concert pitch, e.g. the score of Sergei Prokofiev's Piano Concerto No. 1 in D♭.